pocon/Computer-Club/2013/Semester 1/Part-4.md

 2) General Linux structure and usage - AKA "Where is the C: drive?"

+3) Command lines, terminal emulators, and shells - AKA "White text on a black background"

 ## Package Management ##

 Software for most of the major Linux distros comes in blobs called "packages".
 These can be thought of as analogous to .apks on Android phones.
 They contain a bundle of stuff, whether that be documentation, a library, debugging information or the GUI component of an application, which can be unpacked and installed on the system.
 Major distributions maintain centralised repositories of packages, often in the thousands, which the distros pull in from the original creators of the software and repackage and test for the system.